License for AI services

 The license does not, in its basic form, include sublicensing to third parties for the use of generated music in large-scale advertising campaigns, or in television, radio, or film productions, or other similar types of exploitation.
 Such uses require a separate agreement between the parties in each individual case.

-As an AI company, you commit under the license to:
+As an AI company, you under the license commit to:

 - Secure ownership of the generated music in your terms of use,

-- Use an attribution provider approved by the licensor that can analyze the generated music and determine which music recordings and associated works have influenced it, to what extent, and provide STIM with these analyses, including requested data keys such as ISWC,
+- Use an attribution provider approved by the licensor that can analyze the generated music and determine which music recordings and associated works have influenced it, to what extent, and provide Stim with these analyses, including requested data keys such as ISWC,

 - Ensure that payment from third parties for the use of the generated music is collected and that compensation is paid accordingly,